 Chingola Municipal Council in the early hours of today swung into action and demolished illegal structures in Gymkhana area.

-This is an area which has been planned the local authority but some squatters have migrated to the area to build temporal structures on the land in order to claim that they stay on the piece of land once regularization takes place.
+This is an area which has been planned by the local authority but some squatters have migrated to the area to build temporal structures on the land in order to claim that they stay on the piece of land once regularization takes place.

-Speaking this morning when this Reporter visited the area, Comfort Miyaba a squatter who had a document for his disability said he was given the land resettlement officers.
+Speaking this morning when this Reporter visited the area, Comfort Miyaba a squatter who had a document for his disability said he was given the land by resettlement officers.

-Mr Miyaba said he was fished out of the house like a common criminal police who never dared to look at the document.
+Mr Miyaba said he was fished out of the house like a common criminal by police who never dared to look at the document.